espocrm/documentation/docs/development/coding-rules.md

 }
 ```

+Also avoid mixed type hinting.
+Try to use *mixed* type hinting only when they are really reasonable.

 ### 5\.
 Don't write comments, write self explanatory code.

 In addition: Do not write *phpdoc* for non-public methods and properties.
 It's OK if you don't write *phpdoc* at all.